George Latimer, a pro-Israel centrist, defeats Rep. Jamaal Bowman in New York Democratic primary

 But winning the seat could be an uphill battle for Democrats in November, after Democratic state lawmakers changed its borders during redistricting to make it slightly more friendly to Republicans to improve their chances in other districts.

-Voters will decide between state Sen. John Mannion and Sarah Klee Hood, a town councilor in the Syracuse suburb of Dewitt.
+Mannion defeated Sarah Klee Hood, a town councilor in the Syracuse suburb of Dewitt.

-Also on Tuesday, Republican Rep. Claudia Tenney faces a primary challenge from businessman Mario Fratto in a sprawling, conservative district that includes the state’s Finger Lakes region and rural areas along Lake Ontario.
-Tenney defeated Fratto by 14 points in a primary in 2022.
+In another race, incumbent U.S. Rep. Claudia Tenney thwarted a primary challenge from Mario Fratto, an attorney and businessman who had previously lost to Tenney in the last primary election for the safely Republican seat located along Lake Ontario.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.